CodeWitchBella/auth-server/README.md

 - in `users.txt`
     - `username:hash` pairs.
 If second in pair is not hash (those start with $) then it automatically converts it to one.
 Loaded on server start.
+    - you can also append `:admin` to specify that user is admin

 ## Production